plone/jenkins.plone.org/docs/source/setup.rst

 .. code-block:: shell

     $ pip install -r requirements.txt
-    $ ansible-galaxy install -r roles.yml
+    $ ansible-galaxy install -r ansible/roles.yml
     $ git submodule update --init

-Check inventory.txt and make sure that you can connect to the machines listed there.
+Check ansible/inventory.txt and make sure that you can connect to the machines listed there.

 Copy your public ssh key to all servers: